 Clear correction trays have truly revolutionized orthodontic treatment because they are not only removable, but they are nearly invisible.
 These trays, also called aligners, are made of hard clear plastic that is custom crafted to fit over teeth, giving a seamless appearance.

 After the initial tray, the patient then receives a new and slightly different tray every few weeks.
 Each removable aligner will move the targeted teeth bit by bit until the teeth are corrected.

-At Jefferson Dental we offer ClearCorrect correction trays.
+At Jefferson Dental we offer ClearCorrect correction trays to patients who need orthodontics to correct certain oral health issues.
 These trays can be worn at all the times, except for eating, drinking, brushing and flossing.
 Patients will need to wear the trays anywhere from 20 to 22 hours a day.